keatura/my-ordinary-vault-md/TTRPG/Dragonsoul/Anastasiya.md

 	-
 	- description:
 		- ~~ 5'7"
-		- very andro, appears masculine but wears skirts and dressed that are patched together by hand
+		- very andro, appears masculine but wears skirts and dresses that are patched together by hand
 		- lots of their clothes are handmade
 		-